Treatment of Opioid-Induced Constipation: The Hard Facts

 Lifestyle Changes to Help Prevent Opioid-Induced Constipation

-Actions that can be added to drug therapy to tackle constipation include:
+Nondrug actions that can be added to OIC drug therapy to help prevent constipation when an opioid is started include:

 First-Line Medications for OIC

 Prevention of opioid-induced constipation (OIC) is always preferred over treatment.
 Exercise, added fiber in the diet with whole grains, fruits and leafy vegetables, and plenty of fluids can be helpful, but may not work for everyone.

 In these cases, typical first-line agents used in OIC (many available over-the-counter) include: